-Love and Miss Harris follows a British theatre company on tour in the early 1950s (due out in May of next year, Farrago Books) Titus Llewellyn-Gwynne, actor/manager of the Red Lion Theatre, has lost a backer who was going to fund the tour.
+Love and Miss Harris follows a British theatre company on tour in the early 1950s (due out in May of year, 2021, Farrago Books) Titus Llewellyn-Gwynne, actor/manager of the Red Lion Theatre, has lost a backer who was going to fund the tour.
 In this chapter he finds salvation.

 Titus was having the tea leaves read by Dolly Burke in the kitchen above his ruined theatre, the Red Lion in London’s East End.
 Dolly, her voluptuous figure clothed in an eau-de-nil silk evening gown, shook her head regretfully.